Seaphilia: Displacing Objectification and the Unrelenting Historicity of the Female Body

 Bram Dijkstra’s 1998 book ‘Evil Sisters’ explores the depiction of women as ‘evil’ and ‘seductress’ at length- all the way back to the 1915 film ‘A Fool There Was’.
 Not limited to film alone, Dijkstra explores the subject in forms ranging from literature to art and argues that these artifacts are not the result of ‘misogynists’ responsible for their creation but rather the common and accepted viewpoint of the entire society.
-With such a long and well preserved tradition of the sexualized and vilified female, it is no to be expected that the visuals in Seaphilia are interpreted in terms of what they have traditionally meant rather than what they could be if seen for the first time.
+With such a long and well preserved tradition of the sexualized and vilified female, it is not un expected that the visuals in Seaphilia are interpreted in terms of what they have traditionally meant rather than what they could be if seen for a hypothetical first time.

 Nonetheless, nude and ‘sexualized’ as the female protagonist of ‘Seaphilia’ may be, she is ultimately a woman exploring her own definition of sexuality and what pleases her- regardless of what societal or ‘logical’ expectations might be.
 Such purposefulness is the act of sexual liberation at the heart of the film.